The Eukanuba Dog Food Review: Tested & Evaluated 2023

 Do not buy if…

-While this brand might fit many pups, it might not be right if you:
+While this brand might fit many pups, our team of independent experts note that it might not be right if you:

 From all their recipes, the regular ones are subpar but the Performance option is nice enough to get into your rotation.
 We would only recommend the performance recipe and recommend you complement it with homemade toppings such as cooked/raw meat, shredded carrots or freeze-dried treats.